cullylarson/wp-deploy-database-sync/README.md

     $search_replace = [
         "look for this" => "replace with this",
-        "and look for this" => "so it can be replaced with this", ];
+        "and look for this" => "so it can be replaced with this", "localhost:8080" => "productionurl.com",
+    ];
     ```

-Since the transfer is doing using the `mysqldump` and `mysql` commands on the
+Since the transfer is done using the `mysqldump` and `mysql` commands on the
 source and dest machines, no remote `mysql` command connection is made.
 Everything
 is done over SSH.